NIST

 See also depth-first search, best-first search.

-Note: In a tree, called a level-order traversal.
+Note: In a tree, equivalent to a level-order traversal.

 Author: PEB